markocherrie/Blog2_MC/content/project/IVF.md

   date = "2017-08-29"

 # Project title.
-  title = "Alcohol and Tobacco Environments in Scotland"
+  title = "Environmental determinants of IVF treatment"

 # Project summary to display on homepage.
-##summary = "This Rshiny web application allows you to map alcohol and tobacco outlet density and related harm for small neighbourhoods across Scotland. "
+summary = "This study proposes to make novel and unique linkages between the HFEA register and temperature, air pollution and UVR exposure data to examine the association of air pollution and UVR with IVF treatment outcomes. "

 # Optional image to display on homepage (relative to `static/img/` folder).
-  image_preview = "WEBMAP.png"
+  image_preview = "IVF.png"

 # Tags: can be used for filtering projects.
   # Example: `tags = ["machine-learning", "deep-learning"]`
-  tags = ["alcohol", "tobbaco", "health inequalities"]
+  tags = ["UVR", "Air pollution", "IVF"]

 # Optional external URL for project (replaces project detail page).
   external_link = ""